Interpretable Machine Learning Models for Predicting the Next Targets of Activist Funds: Methodology

 \subsection{Model Interpretation Method}

-In machine learning, there is an inherent trade-off between model complexity and interpretability.
-Advanced models like neural networks often outperformed simpler alternatives such as linear regression or decision trees in terms of predictive accuracy but typically offered less interpretability.
-To address the challenge of understanding and interpreting complex models, various methodologies have been developed.
+The trade-off between model complexity and interpretability is a key challenge in machine learning.
+Neural networks and various ensemble models often outperform simpler models like linear regression but fall short in interpretability.
+This has led to the development of various methodologies.

-In our study, we employed SHAP (SHapley Additive exPlanations) to analyze and interpret the contributions of different features in our models.
-Grounded in cooperative game theory, SHAP provided a robust framework for explaining the output of any machine learning model (\cite{LundbergLee2017}).
-We chose this method primarily for two reasons.
+In our study, we employ SHAP (SHapley Additive exPlanations) to analyze and interpret the contributions of different features in our models.
+Grounded in cooperative game theory, SHAP provided a robust framework for explaining the output of any machine learning model \citep{LundbergLee2017}.
+We choose this method primarily for two reasons.
 First, the effectiveness of SHAP in highlighting the relative importance of variables was extensively validated in previous research.
 Second, unlike model-specific tools such as coefficients in linear regression or MDI (mean decrease in impurity) and the number of splits in tree-based models like Random Forest or LightGBM, SHAP is model-agnostic.
-This universality made it a versatile tool for application across various model architectures.
+This universality makes it a versatile tool for application across various model architectures.